Radiographs of Trauma

 Why are car cigarette lighters so big (diameter) compared to the cigarettes they are supposed to light?

 And today (finally?)
-I learnt the answer.
+I learned the answer.